perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

       msecs/connect: 1.805 mean, 5.24 max, 0.79 min
       msecs/first-response: 291.289 mean, 560.338 max, 34.349 min

 So you can see that it has reported 2.5 requests per second.
 Of course, for the real test you will want to load the server heavily and run the test for a longer time to get more reliable results.

 Note that when you provide a file with a list of URLs make sure that you don't have empty lines in it.
-If you do, then the utility won't work,
+If you do, then the utility won't work, complaining:
-complaining:

       ./http_load: unknown protocol -

-#### [Benchmarking Response Times With crashme Script]{#benchmarking_response_times_with_the_crashme_script}
+#### <span id="benchmarking_response_times_with_the_crashme_script">Benchmarking Response Times With crashme Script</span>

 This is another crashme suite originally written by Michael Schilli (and was located at <http://www.linux-magazin.de> site, but now the link has gone).
 I made a few modifications, mostly adding `my()` operators.
 I also allowed it to accept more than one url to test, since sometimes you want to test more than one script.

 The tool provides the same results as **ab** above but it also allows you to set the timeout value, so requests will fail if not served within the time out period.
 You also get values for **Latency** (seconds per request) and **Throughput** (requests per second).
 It can do a complete simulation of your favorite Netscape browser :) and give you a better picture.

 I have noticed while running these two benchmarking suites, that **ab** gave me results from two and a half to three times better.
 Both suites were run on the same machine, with the same load and the same parameters, but the implementations were different.

 Sample output: